opensearch-project/data-prepper/data-prepper-plugins/opensearch/opensearch_security.md

-## Open Distro For Elasticsearch
+## OpenSearch

-The OpenSearch sink can send trace data to opendistro-for-elasticsearch (ODFE) cluster by administrative credentials as follows:
+The OpenSearch sink can send trace data to an OpenSearch cluster by administrative credentials as follows:

 ```
 sink: